What is a Penthouse? Understanding the Ultimate in Luxury

 Penthouse desirability is a recent phenomenon.
 Multistory apartments go back to ancient Rome, but the top floors were unpopular and occupied mainly by the poor.
 Top-floor living encompassed poor infrastructure and a lack of water supply.
 Since there were no elevators, residents had to climb long flights of stairs several times daily.

 For obvious reasons, the wealthy lived in large, sprawling, single-story villas.
-The concept of a penthouse, with its modern associations of exclusivity, luxury, and panoramic views from the top floor, is a 20th-century idea, coinciding with advances in building technology and urban development.
+The concept of a penthouse, with its modern associations of exclusivity, luxury, and jaw-dropping views from the top floor, is a 20th-century idea, that came with advances in building technology and urban development.

 The Introduction of Penthouse Living in New York City